 Sign up for Amazon Prime now

-A recent report even suggests it could be held in June this year.
-While that's still not quite the usual schedule, it does indicate things are slowly returning to a pre-Covid normal and Amazon Prime Day could return to its winter timetable.
+A recent report suggested it could be held in June this year, which Amazon confirmed during its Q1 earnings call.
+While that's still not quite the usual schedule, it does indicate things are slowly returning to a pre-Covid normal and Amazon Prime Day could return to its winter timetable going forward.

-According to the report, Amazon has asked its sellers (at least in the US) to submit product and discount information that they'd like to feature on the online marketplace, with a deadline of April/May 2021.
-That's a clear indication that the e-commerce giant is gearing up for its next big sale.
+Amazon had previously asked its sellers (at least in the US) to submit product and discount information that they'd like to feature on the online marketplace, with a deadline of April/May 2021.
+That's a clear indication that the e-commerce giant was gearing up for its next big sale.